null

 Costières de Nîmes

 In the south western corner of the Rhône around the city of Nimes, this is where the Rhône butts up against the Languedoc with the wines having some of the character of both areas.
-Red, white and rosé are all made here and there are a number of excellent producers like the biodynamic Château Font Barriele.
+Red, white and rosé are all made here and there are a number of excellent producers like the organic and biodynamic Château Font Barriele.

 Buy Rhône Wines